IdleDreamer/40kListBuilder/README.md

 * Harlequins
 * Ynnari

-The plan is to make it work for all the factions, but trying to convert all of the data into rule-based structures that are common across all factions is a real mission.
+The plan was to make it work for all the factions, but trying to convert all of the data into rule-based structures that are common across all factions is a real mission.
 So I started with the ones that I personally use as I understand them better.

 ## Outstanding work/Work to be done ##
 * Spells